Welcome to today's edition of the Rush 24-7 podcast.

 This is exactly the game plan.

-Barack Obama approaching a hundred days.
+Finals week, Barack Obama approaching 100 days.

-Admiral Blair admitting the CIA received high value, life-saving information from terrorists, while President Obama is condemning the same arrogance uh uh uh interrogations as immoral and counterproductive.
+Admiral Blair, this is all over the New York Times today, Admiral Blair admitting the CIA received high-value, life-saving information from terrorists, while President Obama is condemning the same interrogations as immoral and counterproductive.

-And Obama doesn't say one word to object, one word in disagreement, does not stand up for his country at one point during the summit of the Americas.
+And Obama doesn't say one word to object, one word in disagreement, does not stand up for his country at one point during the Summit of the Americas.

-He has run around the world and apologized for the greatest, the most compassionate, the most innovative and freedom-loving country in world history.
+He has run around the world and apologized for the greatest, the most compassionate, the most innovative, and freedom-loving country in world history.

-Now we've got Fidel Castro setting Obama straight About how Cuba handles political prisoners and its economy.
+Now we've got Fidel Castro setting Obama straight about how Cuba handles political prisoners and its economy.

 Fidel Castro, one of Obama's idols, calling him superficial.